walder/google-ads-youtube-channel-excluder/README.md

 The number of YouTube API calls have been reduced by improving the Google Ads query returing placements to be checked.
 Additionally it checks for the topic type of a channel and excludes the channel if the topic is in one of the music categories.

 Please take in to account that this script will also exclude channels that do not have a country of origin set.
 Oftentimes channels that do not have that information set are of low quality.
-Check the exlcusion list after the first run to make sure you are not exlucding unwanted channels.
+Check the exlcusion list after the first run to make sure you are not excluding unwanted channels.

 # how to use
 Load the script in to the script section of Google Ads.
 Make sure you enable the YouTube API for the Google Ads script (top right extended APIs).